Early Views of Santa Monica

 (ca. 1900)* - View of the indoor plunge in Santa Monica-Ocean park.
 Several people are swimming while spectators (in street clothes) watch from the bleachers along the side.

-(1909)#^^ - View showing people walking onto the Santa Monica Municipal Pier on Pier Day, September 9, 1909, in Santa Monica.
+(1909)* - View showing people walking onto the Santa Monica Municipal Pier on Pier Day, September 9, 1909, in Santa Monica.
 In the distance United States Naval vessels are seen anchored offshore for the event.
+From the Ernest Marquez Collection.

 Historical Notes